Culinary School Pros and Cons: How to Decide If It’s For You

 What are the pros?
 What are the cons?
 Is a culinary degree the right choice for you?

-Culinary school may open up new career opportunities, expose students to mentors and an extensive network of culinarians, and can teach useful skills and techniques.
+Culinary school may open up new career opportunities, expose you to mentors and an extensive network of culinarians, and can teach you useful skills and techniques.
 Plus, if you love to experiment in the kitchen, it can also be a lot of fun!

 But it’s not for everyone.
-The guidance that comes with culinary school also requires an investment — an investment of your time, effort, financial resources, and months or years of hard work.
-If you’re on the fence, this list of culinary school pros and cons may help you decide to take the next steps, or pursue your career path another way.
+Culinary school also requires an investment — of your time, effort, financial resources, and months or years of hard work.
+If you’re on the fence, this list of culinary school pros and cons may help you decide to take the next steps or pursue your career path another way.

-There are myriad benefits to earning a culinary degree or diploma, from mentorship to career opportunities.
+There are many ways earning a culinary degree or diploma can benefit you, from mentorship to career opportunities.
 Here are a few to consider while you weigh your options.

 Culinary School Can Open Up More Career Opportunities

-After all, hiring managers generally look for staff members they can spend the least amount of time, energy, and financial resources for training on the job.
-By bringing an established skillset from culinary school – and indicating that you have the wherewithal to work hard and earn a degree – you can be a big draw for hiring chefs.
+Hiring managers generally want staff members that need the least amount of time, energy, and financial resources for training on the job.
+By bringing an established skillset from culinary school – and indicating that you have the wherewithal to work hard and earn a degree – you can be a more desirable job candidate.

 “If somebody goes to culinary school, it shows extra commitment and follow through…it’s a ‘gold star’ on their resume.”*